diegofhe/JJ-thinknig-flow/noGi/attacks/sideControl/ushiroSankaku-Hankai sankaku.md

 # **Ushiro senkaku** (Gordon Ryan side control vol 4 33:00)

-0. Near and far arm isloated
+0. Near and far arm isloated, use the shin mount
-1. Lean over the shoulder your head is in, by putting your hips up and straighting your leg closer to his hips helping, this Needs to cause the partner to lift his torso
+1. with the leg you used on the shin mount, step into his hip and lean over the shoulder your head is in, by putting your hips up and straighting your leg, this needs to cause the partner to lift his torso
 2. This will cause your head to be on the ground doing base,  place your weight and base on your elbows, head and pin arm
 3. Go shin mount on his closest hip
 4. Slide your knee to touch your elbow , you can place it over your triceps almost like knee to the armpit if he struggle, for more control.